-Bring your sand beach toys and such from home.
-If you’re going to purchase it at the beach, stop by Walmart on the way in where you can get it a little cheaper.
+Bring your sand and beach toys and such from home.
+If you're going to purchase it at the beach, stop by Walmart on the way in where you can get it a little cheaper.

 You may also want to think about bringing items to entertain the kids in the condo, especially if there is a rainy day or two.
 A few special toys and coloring books are great options.
 You can also bring the kids devices so they can play games.
 If you have a streaming device such as an Apple TV, I would bring it with you to give you a way to watch your favorite TV shows or have a family movie night.

 Have a great time!
 Do you have any tips on how to vacation in Destin on a budget?
 Share them with us in the comments.